 Our part-time, full-time, and around the clock service alternatives are designed for people who choose to live independently, but require non-medical services.
 These services may include companionship, meal preparation, medication reminders, light housekeeping, and help with errands and shopping.

-The life-enriching services we provide help the elderly throughout the community to preserve an independent and dignified lifestyle while in the comfort of their own homes.
+The life-enriching services we provide help the elderly and dsiabled s throughout the community to preserve an independent and dignified lifestyle while in the comfort of their own homes.
 The homes we live in have a rich and meaningful history steeped in the joy and sadness of every breath and every heartbeat we take.
 There is a familiarity and lived in feeling that can never be replaced by an “old folk’s home” or some static health care institution.

 It is inevitable that some day we will all reach a point in our lives where making dinner, going to the store or even getting dressed will become difficult.
 However, do we have to abandon our homes just because we cannot perform some basic life skills?